Skye Jackson

 Stella Vance

 Stella Vance is an undergraduate student at Georgetown University in Washington, D.C..
 She is pursuing a Bachelor of Arts in Justice and Peace Studies with a minor in Religion, Ethics and World Affairs, and is inspired by The Shine Hope Company’s mission and effort towards peace and justice globally.
+She is passionate about education as a tool to advance social justice and is currently doing research at this intersection.
 Stella is originally from Montana, where she grew up spending time outdoors with family, friends, and lots of animals!

 • Non-negotiable Happiness Habit: Gratitude